 My Approach to Helping

-I’m Christy Braman and I’m a Licensed Mental Health Counselor.
+I’m Christy Braman and am a Licensed Mental Health Counselor.
 I received my Masters in Counseling from Reformed Theological Seminary in 2001.
-After 12 years in private practice, I joined Pioneers and moved to Indonesia.
-While there, I counseled missionaries who were struggling with trauma, relational difficulties, and the grief that comes with coming to or leaving the field.

-When I’m not counseling, I love being in the woods or on the water.
-Trees and fish are some of my favorite company.
+When I’m not counseling, I love being with friends, or spending time in nature.
 I’m also sort of a taste explorer and like trying new recipes.
-My weekends are usually spent with friends, at jazz & art festivals, or having cookouts.
+I enjoy spending my weekends with friends, at jazz & art festivals, by the pool, or having cookouts.

 Why Going to Therapy Does Not Mean You are Weak or Flawed

 I believe it takes much more courage to ask for help than to walk in pain and struggle in your relationships.
 Being one who has struggled most of my life with asking for help I have learned that in asking for help I am being brave.

 Going to therapy and becoming a more authentic you, is a gift that you give to yourself.
 It is also a gift you give to your family, friends, coworkers and others in your life.
 I have seen "the power of one" at work in therapy.
 Often when working with a client I hear from them that people close to them are noticing a change in the client's life and they want to know more about it.
 When the client begins to share what they are learning about themselves and how they have struggled in relationships their family and friends often desire to grow in the same way and reach out for help.
 This, to me, is the beauty of community.

 I think the sooner we all admit that we are flawed the easier it is to step into life long learning and growing to be all that we were made to be.
 These flaws often are the avenue to a richer life if we can be brave and reach out for help.